Petanque Boule Shop

 If you would like your club here please ask.
 During holidays petanque players love to pop into local clubs to have a game or two!

-to 2018 November's coaching tip from Pen-Y-Coed Petanque.
+to May's 2019 coaching tip from Pen-Y-Coed Petanque.
 Our series is aimed to

 help you enjoy the game of Petanque and win more games.